-On Feburary 1st 2019, the Attorney General’s office contacted myself and the secretary of state’s office saying that they were not going to have a response to me no later than Feburary 5th, 2019.
-As of this writing, March 17th, 2019, I have yet to receive a response to the secretary of state’s ruling.
-This could be due to a backlog of requests, or staffing issues or it could be due to the Attorney General just not wanting to comply with the public records laws to cover something up.
-That would just be conspiracy theory nonsense though, right.
-Unless, of course, the Attorney General’s office and several other offices have routinely ignored public records requests prior to and after the “Sunshine Act” went into effect.

-Four years prior to submitting these requests, in February of 2015, I submitted a record request to the Department of Public Health asking for emails between former Massachusetts chemist Annie Dookhan and any law enforcement official.
+On Feburary 1st 2019, the Attorney General’s office contacted me and the Secretary of State’s office saying that they were going to have a response to me no later than Feburary 5th, 2019.
+As of this writing, March 17th, 2019, I have yet to receive a response .
+This could be due to a backlog of requests, or staffing issues, or it could be due to the Attorney General just not wanting to comply with the public records laws to cover something up.
+Before the reader jumps to the conclusion that I’m a conspiracy theorist, let me go back and explain how the public records requests worked when I was uncovering all those loose threads in the Annie Dookhan case. .
+Four years prior to submitting these requests, in February of 2015, I submitted a record request to the Department of Public Health asking for emails between former Massachusetts chemist Annie Dookhan and any law enforcement officials.
 It took about a month for them to respond to my initial request.
 They needed clarification as to what law enforcement official I was talking about.
 I said any email between an ADA or police officer that looked like Dookhan was wanting to help the ADAs.

 In June of 2015, after about six months of waiting and several follow up emails, the DPH sent me about fifteen emails that showed exactly what I was looking for.
-The first one I read was dated September 10th 2012 and was an internal DPH email regarding an internal DPH investigation into Dookhan five months after she was .
-There were several attachments on the email and in the body of the email the author (A high level DPH official) said the department’s IT department found “a bunch of photos of ADA Papachistos” on Dookhan’s work computer.
-Why would a chemist have photos of an ADA whose cases she was a witness for on her work computer.
+The first one I read was dated September 10th 2012 and was an internal DPH email regarding an internal DPH investigation into Dookhan five months after she was arrested.
+There were several attachments on the email and in the body of the email the author (a high level DPH official) said the department’s IT department found “a bunch of photos of ADA Papachristos” on Dookhan’s work computer.
+Why would a chemist have photos of an ADA whose cases she was a witness for on her work computer?
 The first attachment on the email gave me the answer:

 This poem was written by Dookhan and found by the Department of Public Health after Dookhan was let go.
 For me, this was confirmation that the Inspector General was misleading the public when they said in their 2014 report on the Lab that they couldn’t find a motive as to why Dookhan rigged test results but it “definitely was not to help prosecutors convict criminal defendants.”
-You could imagine my disbelief was I read email after email of Dookhan celebrating the conviction or plea of a criminal defendant to prosecutors and her emails “joking” about adding more time to a defendants sentence if they “pissed her off” and didn’t accept a plea deal from prosecutors.
+You could imagine my further disbelief as I read email after email of Dookhan celebrating the conviction or plea of a criminal defendant to prosecutors and her emails “joking” about adding more time to a defendant’s sentence if they “pissed her off” and didn’t accept a plea deal from prosecutors.
 Naturally I wanted to see all of Dookhan’s emails to see what else was in there.
 I submitted another request in June of 2015 for all of the materials used by the OIG in their investigation of Dookhan.